-JANM presently is closed to the public but we are accepting application for our January 2021 new volunteer class.
+JANM presently is closed to the public but we are accepting application for our next new volunteer class in 2021

 We need weekday school tour facilitators!

 Share the Japanese American story with our diverse audience of students grades 1-12 by

 Facilitating interactive school group experiences of our core exhibition "Common Ground: The Heart of Community".